przemykomo/fansmod/README.md

 Iron fan is weaker than gravity.
 If entity stands on two fans at once, then their force adds up.

 ### Redstone fan
-Redstone fan needs redstone signal to turn on.
-Others are always active.
+Redstone fan has range depending on redstone signal strength.

 ### Configurable fan
 Range of this fan can be configured by right clicking on it (0 blocks - 15 blocks).